Police Officer

 Can I get in trouble if I have a backpack that is decorated with weed all over?

-Asked by Santi.. over 12 years ago
+Asked by Santi.. about 13 years ago

 Seriously, who writes these questions...?
 If you want to have a backpack with images of marijuana all over it, knock yourself out.
 I always like the folks who advertise their recreational activities.